uzodinma-okafor/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-- In this step, you're going to configure accounts for 2 new agents (i.e. workers).
+- In this step, you're going to configure accounts for 2 new users (i.e. customers).

-- Click "Admin Panel" on top right corner of page>> Go to "Agents" >> Click "Add New"
+- Click "Agent Panel" on top right corner of page>> Go to "Users" >> Click "Add New"
+- Make a new account for "Karen Karen" with email "karen@osticket.com" and password "Password1".
+- Get back to the "Agents" page you were previously on and repeat the process again to make an account for "Ken Ken" with email "ken@osticket.com" and same password.
 </p>
 <br /><hr>